Falagard/centauri-game-engine/README.md

 `haxelib install format`

-If you get an error that says "Error: Failed with error: X509 - Certificate verification failed, e.g. CRL, CA or signature check failed" then run this line:
+If you get an error that says "Error: Failed with error: X509 - Certificate verification failed, e.g. CRL, CA or signature check failed" then run this line and ignore the resulting error message "curl: (23) client returned ERROR on write of 404 bytes":

 `curl -sSLf https://lib.haxe.org/p/jQueryExtern/3.2.1/download/ -o /dev/null`

+Install hxp and hxcpp:

 `haxelib install hxp`